Ranxin2023/LLM_Evaluation/README.md

 Built with a robust backend powered by Flask and an intuitive frontend leveraging React and TypeScript, the platform enables users to input prompts, retrieve responses from multiple LLMs, and assess their performance side-by-side.
 By integrating essential metrics such as accuracy, relevancy, and response time, the platform empowers users to make informed decisions based on real data.
 Additionally, a feature-rich analytics dashboard provides clear and interactive visualizations of aggregated metrics, enabling deeper insights into model performance.

 Whether you are a researcher exploring model capabilities or a developer deploying LLMs for business use cases, the LLM Evaluation Platform offers a comprehensive and scalable solution for evaluating LLMs effectively and efficiently.

+## Features
+### Compare multiple LLMs on standardized prompts.

+### Evaluate models based on:

+- **Precision**:
+    Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.
+It measures how many of the model's positive predictions were actually correct.
+High precision indicates that the model's positive predictions are accurate but does not consider missed positive cases (false negatives).

+    Formula:
+    **Precision = True Positives / (True Positives + False Positives)**

+- **Recall**:
+    Recall is the ratio of correctly predicted positive observations to all actual positive observations.
+It measures the model's ability to detect all relevant cases (sensitivity).
+High recall indicates that the model captures most of the true positive cases but may include some incorrect predictions.

+    Formula:
+    Recall = True Positives / (True Positives + False Negatives)

+- **F1 Score**:
+F1 Score is the harmonic mean of precision and recall.
+It provides a balanced measure that considers both precision and recall.
+It is especially useful when the dataset is imbalanced (e.g., many more negatives than positives).

+Formula:
+**F1 Score = 2 * (Precision * Recall) / (Precision + Recall)**

+- Perplexity:
+Perplexity is a measure of how well a probabilistic model predicts a sample.
+For language models, it evaluates how well the model predicts the likelihood of a sequence of words.
+Lower perplexity indicates a better-performing model, as it is more confident in its predictions.

+Formula:
+**Perplexity = exp(-Σ log(probabilities) / N)**
+Where **N** is the total number of words in the sequence.
+- Response Time: Response time measures how long the model takes to generate a response.
+It is an important factor in applications where speed and real-time interaction are critical.
+A shorter response time indicates better performance in terms of efficiency.

+### Visualize the results in a user-friendly dashboard.

+### Store all experiment results in a local SQLite database.

 ## Tech Stack